Commercial Buildings

 Methodology

-The detailed methodology, which includes the data collection protocol, sampling plan approaches, key measure descriptions, building types, and code references, is available at the link at the bottom of this section.
+The detailed methodology, which includes the data collection protocol, sampling plan approaches, key measure descriptions, building types, and code references, is available below.
 In addition, the data collection forms which are described in detail in the methodology are also available.

 Methodology and Data Collection Protocol (01/2023)